Data Protection Policy

 However, these people have key areas of responsibility:

-• board of directors is ultimately responsible for ensuring that the company complies with legal obligations and;
+• Board of Directors is ultimately responsible for ensuring that the company complies with legal obligations and;

 • ensuring that their teams abide with data protection principles in line with this policy.